Nathan Birnbaum: Later life

 And is it at all possible that we, who regard Judaism as our one and only treasure, should ever be able to compete with such expert demagogues and loud self-advertisers as they [the Zionists]?
 It is surely not necessary that we should.
-We are, after all, still the mountains and they the grain, and all we need to do is to gather all our forces in a world organization of religious Jews, and it will follow of itself, and without the application of any great political cunning on our part, that we shall have it in our power to prevent what must needs be prevented and to carry out what we have to carry out.
-But there is no need first to create this world organization of religious Jews.
+We are, after all, still the mountains and they the grain, and all we need to do is to gather all our forces in a world organization of religious Jews, and it will follow of itself, and without the application of any great political cunning on our part, that we shall have it in our power to prevent what needs to be prevented and to carry out what we have to carry out.
+But there is no need to first create this world organization of religious Jews.
 It is already in existence.
 The world knows its name, it is Agudas Yisroel [The Union of Israel].

 He continued to write and lecture.
-His most well-known publication of this period of his life was "Gottes Volk", 1918 (German), "God's Folk", 1921 (Yiddish), translated into Hebrew as "Am Hashem" (1948), and translated into English under the title "Confession" (1946), slightly abridged.
+His most well-known publication of this period of his life was Gottes Volk, "God's People" (1918, in German), translated in 1921 to Yiddish, in 1946 to English as "Confession" (slightly abridged), and in 1948 to Hebrew as "Am Hashem".

-In 1933, at the time of the Nazi rise to power, Birnbaum and his wife, together with their son Menachem (an artist) and family, who at that time were all living in Berlin, fled to Scheveningen, Netherlands, with the help of businessman and diplomat Henri B. van Leeuwen (1888-1973).
-There, Birnbaum, van Leeuwen, and banker Daniel Wolfe published the anti-Zionist newspaper Der Ruf ("The Call").
-(Menachem and his family were murdered by the Nazis in 1944.)
-At the same time, their son Solomon (Professor of Yiddish and Hebrew paleography) and his family fled from Hamburg to England.
-Their other son, Uriel, an artist and poet, and his family fled from Vienna to the Netherlands in 1939.
+In 1933, at the time of the Nazi rise to power, Birnbaum and part of his family were living in Berlin.
+They fled together to Scheveningen in the Netherlands, with the help of businessman and diplomat Henri B. van Leeuwen (1888-1973) - Birnbaum, his wife, and their son Menachem, an artist, along with his own family.
+There, Birnbaum, van Leeuwen, and banker Daniel Wolfe published the anti-Zionist newspaper "Der Ruf" ("The Call") While Menachem and his family were murdered by the Nazis in 1944-45, another son, Solomon (professor of Yiddish and Hebrew palaeography) and his family managed to flee from Hamburg to England.
+Their third son, Uriel, an artist and poet, together with his family fled from Vienna to the Netherlands in 1939.
 Van Leeuwen, also an Orthodox Jew, became a Dutch anti-Zionist leader and Bergen-Belsen survivor.

-Birnbaum died in Scheveningen in 1937 after a period of severe illness.
+Birnbaum died in Scheveningen on 4 April 1937 after a period of severe illness, 3 weeks before his 73rd birthday.